2010s in politics: China

 Xi Jinping succeeded Hu Jintao as General Secretary of the Chinese Communist Party (CCP) and became the paramount leader of China on November 15, 2012.
 He immediately began an anti-corruption campaign, in which more than 100,000 individuals were indicted, including senior leader Zhou Yongkang.
 There have been claims of political motives behind the campaign.

 In Xi's foreign policy, China became more aggressive with its actions in the South China Sea dispute, by building artificial islands and militarizing existing reefs, beginning in 2012.
 Another key part of its foreign policy has been the Belt and Road Initiative (BRI), a strategy adopted by China involving infrastructure development and investments in countries and organizations in Asia, Europe, Africa, the Middle East, and the Americas.
 China has signed cooperational documents on the belt and road initiative with 126 countries and 29 international organisations, where various efforts then went ahead on infrastructure.

-In 2018, China's National People's Congress approves a constitutional change that removes term limits for its leaders, granting Xi Jinping the status of "leader for life".
+In 2018, China's National People's Congress approves a constitutional amendment that removed term limits for the President and Vice President, allowing Xi Jinping to be re-elected indefinitely.

 In the end of the decade, concerns started to grow about the future of the Chinese economy.
 These concerns included whether the United States and China could positively resolve their disputes over trade.